martinvoegele/martinvoegele.github.io/_pages/photography.md

 <img width="310" src="../images/photo-flowers-512.jpg" /> <img width="310" src="../images/photo-frankfurt-512.jpg" /> <img width="310" src="../images/photo-cat-512.jpg" />

 In my spare time, I am an avid photographer.
-My camera is a Nikon N5100 with an 18-55mm and a 55-300mm lens.

-You can find my pictures on <a href="https://www.flickr.com/photos/141145767@N06/">Flickr</a> and on <a href="https://blendenfleck.tumblr.com/">Tumblr</a>.
+You can find many of my pictures in <a href="https://www.flickr.com/photos/141145767@N06/">my Flickr profile</a> and on <a href="https://blendenfleck.tumblr.com/">my Tumblr blog</a>.
+I'm also a member of the German <a href="https://www.fotocommunity.de/fotograf/blendenfleck/1786881">Photocommunity</a>.

+Current equipment:
+- Nikon N5100
+- AF-S DX VR Zoom-Nikkor 18-55mm f/3.5-5.6G
+- AF-S DX VR Nikkor 55-300mm 4.5-5.6G ED

 My greatest success was the second prize in a Photocommunity contest with my <a href="https://www.fotocommunity.de/photo/lesetraum-blendenfleck/27524305">picture of the public library in Stuttgart</a>.